SeanHwangG/test/software.md

   * concise documentation / automatic alerting & monitoring for unseen changes
 * Strategical: Prioritize and identify important problem that are not actively being worked on product, process, policy
   * evaluate the success of an organization or of a particular activity in which it engages

-* CPS (Cost Per Sales): the amount of money paid for every sale generated
+* Cost Per Sales (CPS): the amount of money paid for every sale generated

-* CTR (Click Through Rate): number of clicks that your ad receives divided by the number of times your ad is shown
+* Click Through Rate (CTR): number of clicks that your ad receives divided by the number of times your ad is shown

 ### Version